Appointment and cancellation policies

 - Multiplan PCHS PPO

-- United Healthcare* (EPO, PPO, POS, Top Tier, Medicare, HMO)
+- United Healthcare* (EPO, PPO, POS, Top Tier, HMO)

-*We do not participate with Aetna NYCCP or United Health Care Community Plans
+*We do not accept Aetna NYCCP, United Health Care Community Plans

 We only participate with the health insurance plans listed above for medical dermatology visits and procedures.
 At the time of check-in, you are required to bring and present your current health insurance card and government-issued I.D., without which we will not be able to see you.
 Please note you are responsible for any co-payments (due at check-in), co-insurance, and deductibles required by your plan.
 For questions related to the exact amounts of each respective category, please check with your health insurance company.
 Depending on your health plan type, you may be required to obtain a letter of referral from your primary care provider prior to your visit.
 Without a referral form, you will be personally responsible for the full payment of the visit and any associated procedures that was not covered by the insurance company.